digiscot/digiscot-website/pages/challenge.md

 Sessions available between: 10am - 3:30pm
 Location: Albany Centre, 44 Ashley St, Glasgow, G3 6DS.

-To book a slot on any of these dates please email [digital@scvo.org.uk](mailto:digital@scvo.org.uk).
+** Glasgow and Edinburgh information sessions are now fully booked** To book a slot on any of these dates please email [digital@scvo.org.uk](mailto:digital@scvo.org.uk).
 There will also be the opportunity to participate by video conference on additional dates, again please email to let us know if this is your preference.

 ## Call 1 (Winter 2014)